 It may seem down the list of priorities at the moment but keeping healthy and fit when you’re out less than usual is so important.
 Here’s how to do it…

 Social distancing rules (when they're in place) with a baby can be hard.
-Most of us rely on the baby groups that are now closed down to keep us sane.
-Some of us have even started pining for soft play, and we never thought that would happen.
+Many of us rely on the baby groups that may have closed down to keep us sane.

 Here are some ways you can keep fit with a baby even with social distancing rules.

-The good news in 2020 is that you're well covered for accessing all of your normal life (well, most of it) via a screen.
+The good news is that in this day and age, you're well covered for accessing all of your normal life (well, most of it) via a screen.
 There are myriad apps available to help you exercise like you did before.
 It may be a habit you keep up long after we come out of the other side of the coronavirus, in fact.

 Running or cycling

 If you have a partner that is currently working from home, make the most of their presence when your baby’s napping and head out for a solo run or a bike ride.
 The fresh air will feel incredible when you’ve been trapped inside and we all need a sense of freedom at the moment.